Scaddy00/vtuber_searcher/README.md

 - **Detailed Logging**: Shows each step of the search process
 - **Filter Analysis**: Explains why channels are included or excluded
 - **Performance Metrics**: Tracks search time and result counts
+- **Stage Information**: Shows which search stage found each result

 ## 📈 Example Results